 Our only warning is to follow the storage and application guidelines, which vary depending on the climate where you live.

 Granular fertilizers need to have pebbles of uniform size.
 If not, it won’t get distributed evenly according to Peter Landschoot, a professor at Penn State.
 Also try to find a fertilizer without a lot of broken granules or a lot of dust, as this ruins even distribution on the field.

 Do you have a golf course?

 If using granular fertilizer for a low-cut field (like a golf course), be sure to use small granules.
 Every granular fertilizer has a size guide number, or SGN, indicating the average size of the granules in that bag.
-Golf courses use fertilizer with an SGN of around 90, while football fields should use bigger granules around 225.
+Golf courses use a fertilizer with an SGN of around 90, while football fields should use bigger granules of around 225.

 How to Correctly Apply Fertilizer for Powerful Results

 You tested your soil and you know what type of fertilizer you need.